 The diagnosis of a blood disease raises many questions and concerns.
 The Benign Hematology Program is designed to provide patients and their families with the help and support they need.
 Physicians and nurses in the program focus on making patients feel at ease, know they are understood and fully equipped to meet their health challenges.
 Patients also have access to a full range of support services.

 Patients on blood thinners receive ongoing medication management through the Froedtert & the Medical College of Wisconsin Anticoagulation Clinic.
 Pharmacists in the clinic carefully monitor patient blood tests and adjust medication doses accordingly.
 The Anticoagulation Clinic is located in the Specialty Clinics building on the Froedtert Hospital campus.

 Blood and Marrow Transplant

 Some blood diseases can be treated with a blood and marrow transplant (BMT), an advanced therapy that uses blood stem cells collected from a donor.
 The Froedtert & MCW Blood and Marrow Transplant and Cellular Therapy Program was one of the first BMT programs in the U.S. It is the largest transplant program in Wisconsin.

 Clinical Trials and Research

 Members of the Benign Hematology Program are actively involved in researching the causes of blood diseases and new treatment strategies.
 They are leaders in several national investigations and government-sponsored initiatives.
 Patients benefit by receiving the most up-to-date care and direct access to many investigational treatments.
 For a complete list of clinical studies now available for blood diseases, search our clinical trials database.
 For information about blood disease clinical trials available nationwide, visit clinicaltrials.gov.

 Where to Go

 Patients in the Benign Hematology Program see physicians, nurses and advanced practice providers in multiple locations.
 Please note: Our Menomonee Falls and New Berlin locations are in cancer centers.
-Receiving care in the Clinical Cancer Center does not mean that you have cancer.
+Receiving care in a cancer center does not mean that you have cancer.
 Benign hematology patients are seen in a cancer center because it has all the resources hematologists need to provide an accurate diagnosis and devise an effective treatment plan.